jeff4/twelvety/src/_includes/content.md

-I'm experimenting with Twelvety which is an [Eleventy](https://www.11ty.dev) starter originally created by [Greg Ives](https://gregives.co.uk).
+I'm playing with Twelvety which is an [Eleventy](https://www.11ty.dev) starter originally created by [Greg Ives](https://gregives.co.uk).
 It includes:

 - Component architecture
 - CSS pipeline using Sass, PostCSS and CleanCSS